JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters/GenericQC.rst

 * :code:`Store1DVarCLW`:  flag to write the retrieved liquid water profiles to the observation database.
 Default: :code:`false`.
 * :code:`Store1DVarTransmittance`:  flag to write the retrieved surface to space transmittance to the observation database.
 Default: :code:`false`.
 * :code:`RecalculateBT`:  flag to recalculate the brightness temperatures using retrieved surface variables (emissivity, skin temperature) and retrieved cloud layer variables (CTP, ECA).
 Default: :code:`false`.
+* :code:`set the initial skin temperature from the obsspace`:  flag to read the initial skin temperature from the observation database.
+If true, the code reads the skin temperature from :code:`MetaData/skinTemperature`, if the array is not in the observation space an exception is thrown.
+If false the original value in the GeoVaL will be used.
+Default: :code:`false`.
 * :code:`Max1DVarIterations`:  maximum number of iterations.
 Default: :code:`7`.
 * :code:`JConvergenceOption`:  integer to select convergence option.
 1 equals percentage change in cost function value tested between iterations.
 Otherwise the absolute change in cost function value is tested between iterations.
 Default: :code:`1`.
 * :code:`IterNumForLWPCheck`:  choose which iteration to start checking the liquid water path.
 Default: :code:`2`.